PlagueTR/Yakreb/README.md

 **Prerequisites:**

 Before you begin, make sure you have Python 3.3 or a later version installed on your system.<br>
-It is highly recommended to have Visual Studio 2019 or later for Windows and CodeBlocks for Linux testing and development.
+It is highly recommended to have Visual Studio 2019 or later for Windows and CodeLite for Linux testing and development.

 **Setup:**